mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 }
 ```

 In the `radial-gradient` you see an alternating between the two shades of red every 10% that starts at the 40% mark from the center out.
-This creates the ring effect we see and to fill in the 'center' of this we actually have a 2nd layer on the `background` of a solid `var(--outer-red)` so that we don't have other elements bleed through.
+This creates the ring effect we see and to fill in the 'center' of this we actually have a 2nd layer on the `background` of a solid `var(--outer-red)` so that we don't have other possible background elements bleed through.

 ## Blue Circle background